connor11528/changelog-community/README.md

 You can edit the metadata for the feed (like the title and description) in `./src/app/feed.xml/route.ts`.

 Make sure to set your `NEXT_PUBLIC_SITE_URL` environment variable as the RSS feed needs this to generate the correct links for each entry.

-## License

-This site template is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).

-## Learn more

-To learn more about the technologies used in this site template, see the following resources:

-- [Tailwind CSS](https://tailwindcss.com/docs) - the official Tailwind CSS documentation
-- [Next.js](https://nextjs.org/docs) - the official Next.js documentation
-- [Motion One](https://motion.dev/) - the official Motion One documentation
-- [MDX](https://mdxjs.com/) - the official MDX documentation

-deploy + 1